monsoonmaelstrom/book2/book2.md

 “We’ll see,” she tells me, closing the distance between us.

 She almost pins me twice, but I’m able to wriggle out of both, which I can tell pisses her off.
 Eventually I am able to get one of her arms pinned to the mat at an angle that doesn’t allow her to get any leverage from it, and then I wrench the other behind her back at a degree which I know hurts.
 She could probably get out of it, if she was willing to dislocate her shoulder to do it.
-I know she’s not though.
+I know she’s not.

 “I give, you win,” she tells me, confirming it.